 What other resources are available for LSAT study?

 To begin your self-assessment as to how to best prepare for the LSAT, it is a good idea to take a practice LSAT exam.
 Here are some ways to do this:

 - The Law School Admission Council (LSAC) offers a free real LSAT exam on its website at www.lsac.org, to help applicants determine their test preparation needs.

-- Various online test prep opportunities.
-If you are considering an online course, take advantage of any free practice lessons or practice opportunities first to make sure that the method and program will be useful and practicable.
+- You can also consult print or online materials published by commercial test prep companies, which typically include self-assessments.
+If you are considering online materials, take advantage of any free practice lessons or practice opportunities first to make sure that the method and program will be useful and practicable.